Recent Advances in Machine Learning for Healthcare

 At the same time, medical data raises some specific challenges such as missing modalities, inter-patient variability and privacy requirements, which hinder straightforward adaptation of commonly used algorithms.

 This workshop aims at bringing together researchers and practitioners working on these topics.
 This year’s talks will focus specifically on foundation models for healthcare data and survival analysis.
+The event will also feature a poster session on topics related to the workshop.

 Speakers